nmshd/documentation/_docs_integrate/share-attribute-with-peer.md

 | RelationshipAttribute that exists in the context of a Relationship between the Sender and a third party | Sender              | ✓ or ✗ -<br>depending on `confidentiality` | `AUTO_ACCEPT`   | The Sender can share RelationshipAttributes of a Relationship between itself and a third party that are owned by itself with the Recipient if their `confidentiality` is not `"private"`.
 Specifying an empty string for the `owner` of the RelationshipAttribute is equivalent to share a RelationshipAttribute that is owned by the Sender.<br>Example: A customer shares their customer ID from one company with another company, whereby the customer is the `owner` of the corresponding RelationshipAttribute. |
 | RelationshipAttribute that exists in the context of a Relationship between the Sender and a third party | Third party         | ✓ or ✗ -<br>depending on `confidentiality` | `USER_DECISION` | The Sender can share RelationshipAttributes of a Relationship between itself and a third party that are owned by the third party with the Recipient if their `confidentiality` is not `"private"`.<br> Example: A customer shares their customer ID from one company with another company, whereby the company is the `owner` of the corresponding RelationshipAttribute.
 Consider the Payback number as a possible concrete example.                                                                                |

-### Example of sharing an own IdentityAttribute
+### Example of sharing an IdentityAttribute

-We assume that the Integrator of the Sender has created an own IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) for the Sender by following the instructions of our [Create Attribute for yourself]({% link _docs_integrate/create-attribute-for-yourself.md %}) scenario documentation.
+We assume that the Integrator of the Sender has created an IdentityAttribute of type [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) for the Sender by following the instructions of our [Create Attribute for yourself]({% link _docs_integrate/create-attribute-for-yourself.md %}) scenario documentation.
 This IdentityAttribute is stored locally within the `content` property of a corresponding [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) of the Sender.

 ```jsonc
 {